mikewii/Luma3DS-plugin/MHXX/README.md

 Allows to change default Field of View, works only on quests.

 ## Misc `Ω`
-* `Unlock 60 FPS` Limits maximum framerate to 60, by default game runs on 30 FPS.
+* `Unlock 60 FPS` limits maximum framerate to 60, by default game runs on 30 FPS.

-* `Transmog for all` Allows to fuse all parts of blademaster and gunner armor, not only helms.
+* `Transmog for all` allows to fuse all parts of blademaster and gunner armor, not only helms.

-* `Keyboard on quest - not safe` Allows to bring up keybord on quests for typing in chat.\
+* `Keyboard on quest - not safe` allows to bring up keybord on quests for typing in chat.\
 If not close keyboard before the end of the quest, some bugs may occur with keyboard.

-* `Smoke timer` Shows remaining time until fog from Smoke Bomb wipes out.
+* `Smoke timer` shows remaining time until fog from Smoke Bomb wipes out.

 ## Ś̷̢͌̎̾͆͆̀̔̽́̌́͘͜l̴̞͔̺̔̔̽̏̆͆ơ̵̝̞͔̰̹̫͚̤͔͂̂͗͊w̷̢͖̫̗̰͐̓͗̓̿́̐̾m̷̡̙͈̙̭̮̹͚̩͔̻̹̫̩̈̍̃̃͐́͋̊̔̈́̈́̆͗͝ọ̶̧̢̻͚̞̠̼̳̱͉̻͂̈́̇̀̔̿̚͝ ̵̧͉͕̘̖̖͇̲͚̦͎̲͆